Accounts and Collections¶

 Contacts, events and tasks must be saved to a DAVx⁵ account so that DAVx⁵ can synchronize them.
 DAVx⁵ will not synchronize or otherwise touch entries that belong to other accounts (like Google or device-local accounts).

-When you add a DAVx⁵ account, you need either an email address or a base URL a starting point for service discovery.
-You can find the required configuration / base URL in your server manual or admin information.
+When you add a DAVx⁵ account, you need either an email address or a base URL as the starting point for service discovery.
+You can find the required base URL in your server manual or ask your IT department.
 See our tested services for a list of servers/services and how they’re used with DAVx⁵.

 How does service discovery work?¶

 /.well-known/caldav → CalDAV service path (302 Found), like